Tom Benson

 Herreast Harrison

-On January 17, 2007, at age 69, Herreast Harrison launched a program to ensure children in the New Orleans area would experience the joy of reading.
+At age 69, Herreast Harrison launched a literacy program to ensure children in New Orleans could experience the joy and power of reading.

-On October 31, 2008, at age 80, Blaine Kern, Sr. unveiled his campaign to establish New Orleans as America’s premier Halloween destination.
+At age 80, Blaine Kern, Sr. unveiled a campaign to establish New Orleans as the nation’s premier Halloween destination, expanding the city’s festive legacy.

 Rose Rolfsen

-On April 29, 2010, at age 78, Rose Rolfsen raised $13,000 for The Leukemia & Lymphoma Society through the “Team in Training” program, raising the second highest amount this year by anyone in the country.
+At age 78, Rose Rolfsen raised $13,000 for The Leukemia & Lymphoma Society through the “Team in Training” program, ranking second in national fundraising.

 Bobby McIntyre

-In October 2001, at age 70, Bobby McIntyre unveiled the plan to restore an entire block of downtown New Orleans to its roots during the golden age of jazz.
+At age 70, Bobby McIntyre unveiled a plan to restore a full block of downtown New Orleans to its golden age jazz roots.

 Ray Curtis

-On May 2, 2009, at age 76, Raymond Curtis established four new American records at the USA Masters Powerlifting Championships in St. Louis.
+At age 76, Ray Curtis set four new American records at the USA Masters Powerlifting Championships, showcasing strength and determination.

 Jairo Álvarez-Botero

-On March 10, 2008, at age 70, Jairo Álvarez-Botero published No Such Thing as Impossible: From Adversity to Triumph, a thrilling autobiographical account of his journey toward the American dream.
+At age 70, Jairo Álvarez-Botero published No Such Thing as Impossible, an inspiring autobiography chronicling his journey to the American dream.

 Myrna Jordan

-On November 11, 2010, at age 74, Myrna Jordan launched the expansion of Our Daily Bread, the Hammond-based food bank she has directed for nearly a decade.
+At age 74, Myrna Jordan expanded Our Daily Bread, a Hammond-based food bank she had directed for nearly a decade, to serve even more families in need.

 Coach Gayle Hatch

-On August 15, 2004, at age 65, Gayle Hatch led the Men’s US Olympic Weightlifting Team as their head coach for the Summer Olympic Games in Athens, Greece.
+At age 65, Gayle Hatch led the U.S. Men’s Olympic Weightlifting Team as head coach at the 2004 Summer Games in Athens, Greece.